mapbox/mbtiles-spec/1.1/utfgrid.md

       }
     }

-The `data` key is optional.
-If it isn't present, the client looks up the obtained key in its internal data store.
-If the lookup key is not present, it queries the server with the missing keys.

-When minified and gzipped, the resulting file is 2071 bytes.
+When minified and gzipped, the resulting file is 2071 bytes with the key to data mapping and 1645 bytes without.